Entrepreneurship (ENT)

 This course introduces students to social entrepreneurship through lectures and discussions, key readings, guest speakers such as social entrepreneurs, case studies, videos, service-learning activities, and group assignments.
 Students will develop an understanding of the social entrepreneurship process, the differences between social entrepreneurship and business entrepreneurship, social enterprise, and different revenue streams including the importance of sustainability.
 In this course, students will develop a social entrepreneurship project proposal on a social problem in collaboration with a non-profit organization in the Kansas City area.

-ENT 5567 Strategy and New Venture Creation Credits: 3
+ENT 5567 Entrepreneurship and Innovation Strategy Credits: 3

-Strategy and New Venture Creation provides a capstone experience for Executive MBA students.
-Students are exposed to and experience entrepreneurship topics relevant to high-growth potential new ventures including the various stages, processes, and issues involved with creation through to venture harvest / exit.
-Through completion of the course students will understand and undergo the process for new venture creation, developing specific skills of benefit in both entrepreneurial and corporate environments.
+Entrepreneurship and Innovation Strategy provides a capstone experience for Executive MBA students.
+Students are exposed to both venture creation in a traditional framework and corporate innovation or intrapreneurship within a company.
+Topics relevant to new ventures external or internal to a company including the various stages, processes, and issues involved with creation through to venture launch, harvest and exit.
+Through completion of the course students will understand and undergo the process for venture creation, developing specific skills of benefit in both entrepreneurial and corporate environments.

 Prerequisites: Admission to the Executive MBA program.